-3.11) Assessed but not weighted Will a partial upfront payment at the start of the delivery window be needed to quickly mobilise the project and ensure on-time delivery?Please note that upfront payment is not guaranteed and will be considered on a case-by-case basis.If yes, please outline why.Single bidder word limit - 200, consortia bid word limit - 300Answer:No 3.12) Assessed but not weighted [Consortium applications only] Please outline why brought this consortium together.
-You should inclusive strategic purpose of this consortium and what you achieve as a consortium.
+3.11) Assessed but not weighted Will a partial upfront payment at the start of the delivery window be needed to quickly mobilise the project and ensure on-time delivery?
+Please note that upfront payment is not guaranteed and will be considered on a case-by-case basis.
+If yes, please outline why.
+Single bidder word limit - 200, consortia bid word limit - 300 Answer: No 3.12) Assessed but not weighted [Consortium applications only] Please outline why brought this consortium together.
+You should inclustrategic purpose of this consortium and what you achieve as a consortium.
 Consortia bid word limit - 350 Answer: N/A ude the 3.13) Assessed but not weighted [Consortium applications only] Will you arrange for legally binding agreements between your consortium members, as per the competition guidance and requirements of the Grant Offer Letter?
 N/A 3.14) Assessed but not weighted [Consortium applications only] Have you conducted appropriate due diligence on the organisations and projects within your consortium, as per the competition guidance?
-N/A 3.15) Assessed but not weighted [Consortium applications only] How do you plan to manage the delivery of the project across consortium members?
-Please refer to governance arrangements, data reporting and data sharing agreements, ways of working and any flexible approaches to project outcomes you will apply.
-Please also discuss the differing

-supply chains and contractors used across the projects within the consortium.

-Consortia bid word limit - 400
+N/A 3.15) Assessed but not weighted [Consortium applications only] How do you plan to delivery of the project across consortium members Please refer to governance arrangements, data reports sharing agreements, ways of working and any flexible project outcomes you will apply.
+Please also discuss the s? ing and data approaches to la a (a volthelia tha a supply chains and contractors used across the projects within the consortium.
+Consortia bid word limit - 400 Answer: N/A 3.16.a) For information only To effectively manage public spend, BEIS will commission an independent evaluation of SHDF Wave 2.1.

-Answer:

-N/A

-3.16.a) For information only To effectively manage public spend, BEIS will commission an independent evaluation of SHDF Wave 2.1.
 Do you have plans to evaluate the progress and impact of your project independently of/ in addition to the BEIS- commissioned evaluation?
-No

-3.16.b) For information only If yes, please give a brief overview of how you will evaluate your project, including: • the research aims • the research timeframe • if you plan to carry out primary data collection, the type of data collection (survey, interviews etc.), and with whom.
+No 3.16.b) For If yes, please give a brief overview of how you project, including: will evaluate your information only the research aims the research timeframe if you plan to carry out primary data collection, the type of data collection (survey, interviews etc.), and with whom.
 If you intend to commission your evaluation to a third-party (such as a University or Research Institution), please refer to this in your response.
 Please note that there is no requirement for grant award recipients to conduct independent monitoring or evaluation of their projects beyond compliance with the requirements set out under Declarations below and in Section 7.2 of the Competition Guidance.

-For further information on BEIS' monitoring and ever requirements, please see Section 7.2 in the Compe Single bidder word limit - 300, consortia bid word li etition Guidance.
+For further information on BEIS' monitoring and ev requirements, please see Section 7.2 in the Compa Single bidder word limit - 300, consortia bid word l limit - 400 Answer: N/A

-Answer:

-N/A